 This will be the Yankees' only visit to Detroit this season.
 If you've gone before, and can only afford one roadtrip this season, this series should not be a priority.
-If you haven't gone before, and can only afford one roadtrip this season, make it one later in the season so you can get a better deal.
+If you haven't gone before, and money is an issue, wait until next season, or a later season, to do this one, as flying to Detroit can be expensive.

 I once saw a T-shirt that read, "I'm so bad, I vacation in Detroit."
 As I mentioned, I have.
 (I'm not saying I'm "bad," or a "hard man," just that I went.)
 Newark had a race riot 2 weeks before Detroit's.
 In May 1999, I saw Detroit, and I realized just how far back Newark had come, by seeing how far Detroit had not.

-"White flight" after '67 has led to the Detroit metropolitan area having roughly the same number of people it had then, about 4.3 million, but within the city limits the number has dropped from over 2 million to just 700,000.
+In the 1950 Census, Detroit was the 4th-largest city in America, after New York, Chicago and Philadelphia, with over 2 million people just within the city limits.
+"White flight" after the '67 riot has led to the Detroit metropolitan area having roughly the same number of people it had then, about 5.3 million, but within the city limits the number has dropped from over 2 million to just 680,000.
 The suburbs are beautiful, but the city itself is a hole, and good men (and a few bad ones) have busted their humps trying to get it back on its feet.

 One of the good men who's tried is Mike Ilitch, probably the most famous American of Macedonian descent, who runs Little Caesar's Pizza, and owns the Tigers and Red Wings.
 He rebuilt the city's historic Fox Theater, put Little Caesar's headquarters in the building above it, and had Comerica Park built across the street.
-He, and many others, including Detroit's Mayor, Pistons Hall-of-Famer Dave Bing, are trying, they really are.
+He, and many others, including Pistons Hall-of-Famer turned major area businessman Dave Bing, who served a term as Mayor, are trying, they really are.
 But Governor Rick Snyder, a Tea Party Republican, has ordered a State takeover of Detroit's finances.
 Apparently, he didn't learn the lesson of Hugh Carey, New York's Governor in 1975, who found another way to get New York City's finances back on their feet.
-But, in Detroit's case, the despicable measures of austerity may be the only thing that does work.
+In Detroit's case, as in every other place in which it's tried, austerity hasn't worked.